 The instrument is power-supplied.

-It is either ready for operation (STANDBY) or in operating mode, depending on the position of the ON/STANDBY switch on the instrument front.
+It is either ready for operation (standby) or in operating mode, depending on the position of the standby key at the instrument's front panel.

 AC power connector

 When the R&S AFQ is connected to the AC supply, it automatically sets itself to the correct range for the applied voltage (range: see type label).
 There is no need to set the voltage manually or change fuses.